onun99/museum-guide/README.md

 8. Run `$ env | grep ROS` in the computer's terminal and check the port of `ROS_MASTER_URI`
 9. In each new window of the computer's terminal, start by running `$ export ROS_MASTER_URI=hhtp://192.168.0.234:11311/`
 10. Use `sftp://group01@192.168.0.234` in the file explorer to access the robot's files

+## How to save a map in simulation
+1. Run `$ roscore`
+2. Open new terminal and run `$ roslaunch museum_guide mapping_sim.launch joycon:=true` (leave out the joycon part to use the keyboard instead)
+3. Move the robot around in Gazebo with the joystick.
+The deadman switch is X for a DualShock 4
+4. Open new terminal and run `$ rosrun map_server map_saver -f map_name`.
+The map will be saved in the current directory.